ossec/ossec-docs/docs/manual/monitoring/index.rst

 Log Analysis (or log inspection) is done inside OSSEC by the logcollector and analysisd processes.
-The first one collects the events and the second one analyzes (decodes, filters and classify) them.
+The first one collects the events and the second one analyzes (decodes, filters and classifies) them.

-It is done in real time, so as soon as an event is written, OSSEC will process them.
+It is done in real time, so as soon as an event is written OSSEC will process them.
 OSSEC can read events from internal log files, from the Windows event log and also receive them directly via remote syslog.

 What is log analysis?
 ---------------------

-Inside OSSEC we call log analysis as LIDS (log-based intrusion detection).
-Our goal is to detect attacks, misuse or system errors using the logs.
+Inside OSSEC we call log analysis a LIDS, or log-based intrusion detection.
+The goal is to detect attacks, misuse or system errors using the logs.

 LIDS - Log-based intrusion detection or security log analysis are the processes